-This denial of aging is often joked about, but for most people, it is no laughing matter.
+This denial of aging is often joked about.
+But for most people, it is no laughing matter.
 Most feel embarrassed by our body’s age as we get older.
 We are faced with an ever-wrinkling body—one that doesn't work as well as it used to.

 Aging and dying are only contradictions if we identify with these physical bodies.
 It is like identifying with one's automobile.
-If a person doesn't identify with their car, they will not have any problems when they go do sell the car.
+If a person doesn't identify with their car, they will not have any problems when they go to sell the car.
 They know the car was only a temporary vehicle.

 The contradiction comes when we identify with these bodies.
 Which body will we identify with?
 With the child body we once wore?
 With the teenager body we once wore?
 How about the young adult body?
 Or the middle-aged body?

-We are eternalEach of us - the driver of our temporary body - is eternal.
+Unlike our temporary body, we are eternal.
 We are from the spiritual realm.
 We are spiritual in essence.
 Just as the driver of the car is not made up of the car's metals, we are not the physical body.
 We are not these atoms that get recycled every five years.

 In the spiritual realm, there is no time.
 Time is a feature of the physical realm.
 Therefore, each of us is eternal.

 This is why we are so distraught as we see our body age.
 We are not used to aging.
-Aging is unnatural to us because we are eternal.
+Aging is unnatural to us because we are naturally eternal.

 This is also why every living being struggles for survival.
 Why, if we were physical machines destined to die, would we try to avoid death?
 It is because our innate identity does not die: We do not die.